CarolinaFernandez/CarolinaFernandez.github.io/_posts/2019-04-04-Java-REST-API-method-consume-produce-JSON.md

 * TOC
 {:toc}

-As any other language supporting web frameworks, Java (and specifically the Java API for RESTful services, `javax.ws`) provides tools to define REST APIs in a very convenient way.
+As any other language supporting web frameworks, Java (and specifically the Java API for RESTful services, <code>javax.ws</code>) provides tools to define REST APIs in a very convenient way.
 Among these APIs, it is common to operate with data in JSON.

 This post provides a sample (**non-comprehensive, non-working example** that you may need to adapt) of a REST endpoint that consumes some JSON structure and produces an output in the same format.